4 min read

 If you’ve ever taken antibiotics, chances are that there is an imbalance between good and bad bacteria in your gut.
 This is because antibiotics kill bacteria indiscriminately, including the good kind.
 Some of the other reasons to consider taking probiotic supplements as an adult include:

-May reduce risk of cardiovascular diseases
+May reduce the risk of cardiovascular diseases

 Various scientists have theorized that probiotics can help lower your cholesterol, thereby, reducing your risk of cardiovascular diseases.
 One study has tried to examine the mechanism through which probiotics reduces the cholesterol in the body.